 - garbage collection The process of freeing memory when it is not used anymore.
-Python performs garbage collection via reference counting and a cyclic garbage collector that is able to detect and break reference cycles. - generator A function which returns an iterator.
-It looks like a normal function except that it contains yield statements for producing a series a values usable in a for-loop or that can be retrieved one at a time with the next() function.
-Each yield temporarily suspends processing, remembering the location execution state (including local variables and pending try-statements).
-When the generator resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation). - generator expression An expression that returns an iterator.
-It looks like a normal expression followed by a for expression defining a loop variable, range, and an optional if expression.
-The combined expression generates values for an enclosing function:
+Python performs garbage collection via reference counting and a cyclic garbage collector that is able to detect and break reference cycles.
+The garbage collector can be controlled using the gc module. - generator A function which returns a generator iterator.
+It looks like a normal function except that it contains yield expressions for producing a series of values usable in a for-loop or that can be retrieved one at a time with the next() function.